 Location: 45125 Smurr Street, Indio, CA 92201

-No need for time travel, this mural by artist Bijan Masoumpanah takes you back to the idyllic town of Indio in the 1800s.
+No need for time travel, this mural by artist Bijan Masoumpanah takes you back to the idyllic town of Indio in its early days.
 This piece was painted in 2014 and features workers of the South Pacific Railroad, which opened in 1876.
 Complete with vintage cars, classic shops, and iconic palm trees this piece is a perfect look back into a time that shaped the city of Indio.

 Location: Miles Avenue & Towne Street, Indio, CA 92201

-Brightly colored and hard to miss. the masterpiece was painted by artist Nicole Ponsler in 2013 as part of the city's ongoing "Mural Project".
-The project was launched by the Indio Chamber of Commerce in 1996 in efforts to highlight the downtown district.
+Brightly colored and hard to miss.
+The masterpiece was painted by artist Nicole Ponsler in 2013 as part of the city's ongoing "Mural Project".
+The project was launched by the Indio Chamber of Commerce in 1996 in an effort to highlight the downtown district.
 This piece depicts natural elements that can be observed in the landscape of the area and adds a pop of color that is hard to miss.